OCR Deep Learning: How Do You Do It?

 Despite the high utility of OCR and machine learning, the ever-increasing scale of tasks included in such models presents a significant challenge to the ML engineers.
 First, it’s a complex task as it exists on the verge of two fields of AI:

-This means that the OCR models need to perform a set of smaller-scale tasks before they can reach their goal, starting with image recognition of the letters and finishing with the interpretation of the final texts.
+This means that the OCR models need to perform a set of smaller-scale tasks often relying on data annotation for training accuracy, starting with image recognition of the letters and finishing with the interpretation of the final texts.

 The OCR problems become more complex when the texts that need to be recognized are found in natural environments (for example, license plates on cars, street signs, random graffiti on the buildings or handwritten shopping lists).
 An additional layer of complexity appears in cases when the algorithm is required not only to transform the text into a digital copy, but also to interpret the specific data that the text contains.